Developmental Education (DVED)

-This course will provide the doctoral student an opportunity to engage in a detailed field study of a program or problem in developmental education administration.
-The student will work under the supervision of a doctoral faculty member and will be expected to produce a written product or presentation.
+Doctoral students are provided an opportunity to engage in a detailed field study of a program or problem in developmental education administration.
+Students work under the supervision of a doctoral faculty member and are expected to produce a written product or presentation.

 DVED 8033.
 Dissertation Preparation.
 1-3 Hours.